Ballyvourney: Language

 Today, the district gives its name to the Muskerry Gaeltacht which is an officially designated Irish-speaking area.
-While the inhabitants of the area know Irish well, English has been the predominant household and community language since the 1920s.
 According to the 2016 Census about 21% of the population of the "An Sliabh Riabhach" electoral division (where Ballyvourney is located) speak Irish on a daily basis outside the education system.
 The area's Gaeltacht status draws visitors—as does its architectural heritage.

 Religion

 The town is associated with Saint Gobnait and is the site of her abbey, cells and St Gobnait's well.
 Her Pattern Day, 11 February, is still celebrated by the community.
 During a Mass at the well, everyone takes water from it.
 According to legend, Gobnait was born in County Clare in the 6th century.
 Fleeing from Clare, she took refuge in the Aran Islands, where she encountered an angel who instructed her to go on a journey.
 The angel told her that when she came upon nine white deer, that would be her place.
 Travelling south, she came to Clondrohid where she found three white deer.
 She followed them to Killeens, Ballymakeera where she saw six more.
 When she found the nine white deer in Baile Bhuirne, she stayed and founded a convent.
 The remains of the convent are still the locus of pilgrimage, which while it is ostensibly Christian, may well be pagan in origin.

 The abbey contains an example of a Sheela na Gigand there are a number of stone circles, stone rows and fulachtaí fia in the area.